williamlwallace/COVIDaily/README.md

 <img src="https://i.imgur.com/Ceeb9Li.png" width="200"/>

-COVIDAILY aims to provide a central platform for viewing daily localised statistics and news concerning the virus.
+COVIDaily aims to provide a central platform for viewing daily localised statistics and news concerning the virus.
 The application updates daily with the latest corona virus counts and news articles in your country.

 ### Features
 * Localised COVID-19 statistics